mwambajoakim/alx-system_engineering-devops/0x07-networking_basics/README.md

 - Which statement is correct for the TCP worker:
 1. `Have you received boxes x, y, z?`
 2. `May I increase the rate at which I am sending you boxes?`

+## 04 - This Bash script displays listening ports:
+- That only shows listening sockets
+- That shows the PID and name of the program to which each socket belongs